ChiCubed/InformaticsNotes/chapter5.md

 ### Floyd-Warshall
 #### Summary
-The Floyd-Warshall algorithm is an algorithm which finds the shortest path between every two vertices in a graph.
+The Floyd-Warshall algorithm is an algorithm which finds the shortest distance between every pair of vertices in a graph.

 #### Complexity
 $$O(V^3)$$.